hteibler/lga-ftnt/Readme.md

 ## get files:
-    addresses ,services and policies via copy paste from UI policies also download fwrule7 file!
+    addresses ,services and policies via copy paste from UI
+    policies: add comment as column 1 and download also "*.fwrule7" file!

     remove headers from files !!!